Activate Security Tweaks

 It’s important to hide the version info from all plugins, themes, and WordPress core in order to hide from Theme Detectors.
 By activating this option, Hide My WP Ghost will hide all information regarding versions from the end of any Image, CSS and JavaScript files.

-For every new website, WordPress adds a Generator META in the header with its signature.
-Many other plugins do the same, so the choice is to completely remove Generator META from the header.
+WordPress adds a Generator META in the header for every new website with its signature.
+Many other plugins do the same, so the choice is to remove Generator META from the header completely.

 This feature also: